elliottb/Reporter/README.md

 Variable | Description
 ------------- | -------------
 email_level  | _(Optional)_ When to send results via email after running a test.
 Valid values: `skip`, `fail`, `all`.
 Skip will only send results when the test results contain a skip or fail result.
 Fail (default value when unspecified) will only send results when test results contain a fail value.
-All always sends test results.
+All will always sends test results, even if there are no skips or fails.

 __Test Contents - properties of the test object, which is an array element of tests (see above)__